 In my opinion, a precondition for setting criteria would be the full establishment of relevant facts, including documenting the human losses and subsequent mapping of the war crimes.
-Croatian institutions and society still have some way to travel to accept that all suspected war crimes, on different sides of the war, have to be investigated.249 Judging by the current judicial practice, achieving that goal seems closer now than in the 1990s, but it still does not seem to be within easy reach, although human rights organizations are insisting on achieving it in foreseeable future.
+Croatian institutions and society still have some way to travel to accept that all suspected war crimes, on different sides of the war, have to be investigated.
+Judging by the current judicial practice, achieving that goal seems closer now than in the 1990s, but it still does not seem to be within easy reach achieving i n, although h t in foreseeab numan rights le future. organizations are insist